FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

         Note that `'Floor'` and `'Building'` are obsolete types.

         Otherwise returns `False`.

 #### <img src="images/type_method.svg" style="width:16px;"> joinTwoWires <small>(wire1, wire2)</small>

-joinTwoWires(object, object): joins two wires if they share a common
+joins two wires if they share a common
     point as a start or an end.

     BUG: it occasionally fails to join lines even if the lines